Rachnera/tls-experiments/README.md

 Drop the following files after `Bust Config`, in that order:
 - Rachnera Battle Bust
 - Battle Bust Config

+Can be disabled independantly of the other features, by removing these two scripts and deleting the `Graphics/Pictures/battle` folder.

 ## Credits